In Part 1, we talked about how contaminants found in some lower quality foods could possibly be the cause of chronic

-An unexpected hazard of aflatoxin results when a dog ingests only a small amount of the poison — an amount not large enough to cause the more obvious, acute symptoms of the disease.
+An unexpected hazard of aflatoxin results when a dog ingests only a small amount of the poison — a dose not large enough to cause the more obvious symptoms of acute toxicity.

 Once aflatoxin enters a dog’s body, it can cause serious damage to the cells of the liver.
-There’s no antidote and no known cure.
+There’s no antidote and no known cure.7

 That’s why so many experts agree — the maximum amount of aflatoxin that should ever be allowed in any commercial dog food should probably be as close to zero as possible.